xdividr/dreamcloud-docs/source/dreamobjects/gettingstarted/what-are-buckets.rst

   failed, or was manually stopped by the user requesting the migration.
 * **Partial** – some Buckets or Containers and their contents have been migrated, and some have not.
-This may have been caused by a failure during Object Sychronization.
+This may have been caused by a failure during Object Synchronization.
 Such failures can be caused by deleting your S3 or Swift Buckets, or by revoking your S3 or Swift credentials before the migration is complete.
 * **Complete** – the Bucket or Container and all of its objects have been